Kissa-Zehra/Kissa-Zehra/README.md

 <p align="center">
-  📝 "Code is like humor.
-When you have to explain it, it’s bad."
+   "Code is like humor.
+When you have to explain it, it’s bad. "
 </p>

 <!-- Proudly created by Kissa Zehra -->